Has Scrubber Mania Arrived?

 But Donald Gregory, director at the Exhaust Gas Cleaning Systems Association (EGCSA) has told price-reporting agency Platts that the 10,000 figure by 2025 is an industry expectation and as such represents another spike in the technology's adoption.

-Over 1,000 ships have ordered or installed scrubbers worldwide as of the end of May compared with some 300-400 ships in 2016, he said.
+Some 1,000 ships have ordered or installed scrubbers worldwide as of the end of May compared with some 300-400 ships in 2016, he said.

+10,000 ships incorporating the technology would represent around a fifth of the global fleet by number of vessels

 Wartsila has noted an increase in ordering for scrubbers.